K-Paz de la Sierra: Majestad de la Sierra

-"For Life" is the new title of the album of K-Paz de la Sierra, and also the phrase that carries the banner with his desire that his music last forever in the minds and hearts of the public.
-This is what he has followed during his years of trajectory.

-In this album K-Paz de la Sierra includes in its total unreleased tracks, one of them being the one that has been released as the first single and that is entitled "Ni se se ocurra". duet included in the production.
-But this one was special, since it was recorded next to Mr. Sergio Vega "el Shaka", thus being the last musical recording made by the singer of the band before his death.

-This album has 10 songs that allow you to listen to songs by the composers of the likes of Horacio Palencia, Claudia Brant, Edgar Cortázar, Oswaldo Villarreal and Aaron Martínez, Sergio Caballero and Jair Loredo.
-From this album comes the second single titled "Me Tienes Embrujado", authored by Sergio Caballero and Jair Loredo.
-Reaching the first places of popularity in Mexico and the United States.

-Now the Group is preparing Dos Mega Producciones, their new Disco album, which can already be heard a super theme that was made with the Chino Y Nacho Artists, the theme taken by title "The Poet" that will be added to the new album as a bonus track.
-Adding the Celebration of its Tenth Anniversary, which was celebrated in December 2012.
-They anticipated that they would do a compilation of performances by Sergio Gómez, where they would be singing through the screens Together with K-paz De La Sierra That Great Night.
-This celebration is for the public that saw the birth of this Association.

 Felicitas, widow of Gómez

 In 2011, K-Paz De La Sierra suffers a further break from members Juan Gómez and Miguel Galindo due to mismanagement of the group.

 In 2012 the group suffered another collapse, leaving their archives, Sergio Caballero (keyboardist) and Jair Loredo (drummer) for alleged salary debit by Felicitas.
 In October 2012 the group of Felicitas, launched "El Fuerte" and for May 2014 launched "En Esta Cantina".

 K-Paz de la Sierra: lawsuit (2016–present)

 In April 2016 the lawsuit for the name of K-Paz De La Sierra came to an end as Sergio Gómez's widow, Felicitas Gómez won, even with threats of Juan Gómez going to jail.
 In mid-2016 Sergio Caballero returned to K-Paz de la Sierra.

 The group prepared a new record production in October 2016 titled "Indestructible", that will feature Horacio Palencia (Cambiemos el Trato), Luciano Moon (Le Atine), Gabriel Flowers (Quien Invento El Amor), Cecilia Cádiz, Pablo Castro (Para Amarte) and Sergio Caballero (Indestructible) theme emerging as the first single.
 Following the lawsuit the official alignment of K-Paz de la Sierra was as follows: